wickles/phys-ucla-f14/README.md

 - lec06 - most of it
 - lec07 - most of it
 - lec09 - very end missing, continued in next lecture?
+- lec11 - some short examples in the middle

 Quantum